Atlanta Hawks

 The Hawks earned the split in New York and head home to State Farm Arena for Game 3 on Thursday.

-McCollum gave the Hawks a three-point lead with under two minutes to play, but the Knicks’ Jalen Brunson (29 points) answered with a 3-pointer.
-McCollum followed with another jumper for the lead, but he missed two free throws down the stretch and the Knicks had a chance to win in the final seconds, but Mikal Bridges’ last-second jumper was off the mark.
+McCollum gave the Hawks a three-point lead with under two minutes to play, but the Knicks’ Jalen Brunson answered with a 3-pointer.
+McCollum followed with another jumper for the lead, but he missed two free throws down the stretch.
+The Knicks had a chance to win in the final seconds, but Mikal Bridges’ last-second jumper was off the mark.

 Quick stats: McCollum had 32 points and six assists.
 Jonathan Kuminga had 19 points.
-Jalen Johnsons had 17 points and eight rebounds.
+Jalen Johnson had 17 points and eight rebounds.
 Onyeka Okongwu had 15 points and eight rebounds.

 Key moment

-The Hawks opened the door toward the end of the third and beginning of the fourth after Corey Kispert hit a running layup and Okongwu made a running dunk before Gabe Vincent found Kuminga for a layup.
+The Hawks began to push toward the end of the third and beginning of the fourth when Corey Kispert hit a running layup and Okongwu made a running dunk before Gabe Vincent found Kuminga for a layup.
 Kuminga then hit Okongwu with a lob, cutting the Hawks’ deficit to six.

-The Hawks made it through another Knicks push with a Kuminga layup, a 3 from Nickeil Alexander-Walker and baseline jumper from Johnson that pulled the Hawks within 100-99.
+The Hawks made it through another Knicks push with a Kuminga layup, a three-pointer from Nickeil Alexander-Walker and baseline jumper from Johnson that pulled the Hawks within 100-99.

 The Hawks’ bench showed up in the second quarter, helping to power them to an 11-3 run that kept them in the ball game early.
-Kuminga gave them some big minutes in that stretch, helping them to their only lead of the game to that point.
+Kuminga gave the Hawks some big minutes in that stretch, helping them to their only lead of the game to that point.

 With 8:19 to play in the second quarter, Kuminga intercepted a pass to Hart on the wing.
 The Hawks forward ran out and went up for the transition dunk.
-It put the Hawks up 36-35 capping off a run where they capitalized on the non-Towns and non-Brunson minutes.
+It put the Hawks up 36-35, capping off a run where they capitalized on the non-Karl-Anthony Towns and non-Brunson minutes.

 About the Author